yttyx/morsamdesa/README.md

     0 crw-rw-r-- 1 root plugdev ... hidraw0
     0 crw-rw-r-- 1 root plugdev ... hidraw1

+Create a directory in which to build morsamdesa, and make it current

+    mkdir ~/morsamdesa
+    cd ~/morsamdesa

-Download the morsamdesa source zip file from this page.
-Extract the files.
+Download the morsamdesa source zip file from [this page](https://github.com/yttyx/morsamdesa) and extract the files

     unzip -o morsamdesa.zip